Ja1zinh0/Snake-GameV2/README.md

 2. Open the **game** folder.
 3. **Execute the `main.exe` file**.

+## Demo
+To see a demonstration of the game, check out the following video: [Snake Game V2- Demo](https://www.youtube.com/watch?v=A61zsRhU3tg)

 ## Contribution

 Contributions are welcome!
 If you encounter any issues or have suggestions to improve the game, feel free to open an issue or submit a pull request.